 When your site's daily traffic exceeds the data collection rate of the Hotjar plan it is on, we use a method known as sampling to collect data.
 Hotjar will track a portion of your site's daily traffic – known as the sample size – to build your reports.

-Sampling only applies to data used in Recordings, Heatmaps, Funnels, and Forms.
+Sampling only applies to data used in Recordings and Heatmaps.
 It doesn't apply to Incoming Feedback or Surveys.

 - Why does Hotjar use sampling?

-- How do I know if my reports are based on sampled traffic?
+- How do I know if my Manual Heatmaps are based on sampled traffic?

-- Why are my reports based on sampled traffic when my total traffic stays within my plan's daily data collection rate?
+- Why are my Manual Heatmaps based on sampled traffic when my total traffic stays within my plan's daily data collection rate?